Loans

 When to Consolidate?

 • We recommend that you begin the consolidation process 4 months after graduating or leaving school so that the consolidation takes place at the very end of your statutory 6 months grace period.
-(It can take 6 to weeks for the consolidation process to be completed)
+(It can take 6 weeks for the consolidation process to be completed)

 • When, based on your personal situation, you have determined that consolidation is right for you.